rapiddweller/rapiddweller-benerator-ce/doc/maven_benerator_plugin.md

 Then invoke XML file generation using the **createxml** goal:

-mvn benerator:createxml
+`mvn benerator:createxml`

 ## Creating a project assembly

 For being able to port a Maven project to a location in which no Maven installation is available or possible, you can make the plugin collect all dependencies in one directory and create a classpath file.
 Call

-mvn benerator:assembly
+`mvn benerator:assembly`

-and you will find the project files, all dependent binaries and a classpath.txt file in the directory target/assembly.
+and you will find the project files, all dependent binaries and a `classpath.txt `file in the directory `target/assembly`.
 The classpath.txt helps you to set up a classpath definition for your target execution environment more easily.

 ## Extending the classpath